paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 Section was enacted as part of the Water Resources Development Act of 2007, and not as part of the Water Resources Development Act of 1986 which comprises this chapter.

 #### Amendments
+2025—Subsec. (a)(1).
+Pub.
+L. 118–272, § 1147(1), added par.
+(1) and struck out former par.
+(1) which read as follows:

+“(1)(A) the community to be served by the project is at least 70 miles from the nearest surface accessible commercial port and has no direct rail or highway link to another community served by a surface accessible port or harbor; or

+“(B) the project would be located in the State of Hawaii or Alaska, the Commonwealth of Puerto Rico, Guam, the Commonwealth of the Northern Mariana Islands, the United States Virgin Islands, or American Samoa;”.

+Subsec. (a)(2).
+Pub.
+L. 118–272, § 1147(1), added par.
+(2) and struck out former par.
+(2) which read as follows: “the harbor is economically critical such that over 80 percent of the goods transported through the harbor would be consumed within the region served by the harbor and navigation improvement, as determined by the Secretary, including consideration of information provided by the non-Federal interest; and”.

+Subsec. (a)(3).
+Pub.
+L. 118–272, § 1147(1), struck out par.
+(3) which read as follows: “the long-term viability of the community in which the project is located, or the long-term viability of a community that is located in the region that is served by the project and that will rely on the project, would be threatened without the harbor and navigation improvement.”

+Subsec. (b).
+Pub.
+L. 118–272, § 1147(2)(A), in introductory provisions, substituted “benefits of the project to any of” for “benefits of the project to”.

+Subsec. (b)(4).
+Pub.
+L. 118–272, § 1147(2)(B), substituted “; or” for “; and”.

 2016—Subsec. (a)(3).
 Pub.
 L. 114–322, § 1105(1), inserted “in which the project is located, or the long-term viability of a community that is located in the region that is served by the project and that will rely on the project,” after “the community”.

 Subsec. (b)(1).
 Pub.
 L. 114–322, § 1105(2)(A), inserted “and communities that are located in the region to be served by the project and that will rely on the project” after “local community”.